DeeboyEdx/speech2input/README.md

 - [x] Google Assistant's attention span is short so commands must be swift and to the point.
   - [x] ...as such, as a method of performing multiple or complex actions in a reasonable amount of time, utilization of this project may be ineffectual.
 - [x] Giving literal key-press commands can be tricky to impossible as it is wholly dependent on what Google Assistant _thinks_ it heard you say.
 For example, it may hear "end" when you say "n".  >_>  I try to work with this by providing an equivalency dictionary but ofc it isn't perfect.
-- [ ] Log file location may differ depending on whether script is executed from console[^6] or by Push2Run.
+- [ ] Log file location may differ depending on whether script is executed from console[^5] or by Push2Run.

 # (partial) List of viable commands
 Please note the following
-* You can chain commands together with delimeters "and", and "then".[^7]
+* You can chain commands together with delimeters "and", and "then".[^6]
 <!-- Actually this isn't working now.
 Gotta debug.
 * You can also delay commands with "wait|sleep|hold x seconds|minutes|hours".
   * Ex. `tell my computer to wait 30 seconds then press start button`-->
 * Although Google Assistant will handily detect in your speech when you meant to use punctuation, and I acknowledge it's a mouth-full but to explicitely indicate to my little script to produce a punctuation mark, you must say "mark" or "sign" afterwards.
 For example: "open curly bracket mark x closed curly bracket sign" -> "{ x }"
 ## Typing
 * type a phrase of your choice comma with punctuation exclamation mark
-* type i'll  be there at 6 pm period send
+* type i'll  be there at 6 pm period mark send
 ## Colloquial
 * maximize
 * minimize